piyushgarg-dev/P2PShare/README.md

 # P2P Share

 Secure communications and file sharing over WebRTC.
-P2P Share is a simple web application that enables two peers to connect to each other over UDP protocol and share files, video call etc securely and quickly.
+P2P Share is a simple web application that enables two peers to connect to each other over UDP protocol and share files, video call etc securely and quickly . changed by Abhishek namdeo.

 ## Project Folder Structure